Judd Trump excited for ‘dream’ final clash with Ronnie O’Sullivan

 Trump survived an epic fightback from Mark Williams to clinch victory in a deciding frame, while O’Sullivan duly completed a 17-11 win over John Higgins to become, at 46, the oldest player to reach a Crucible final since Ray Reardon in 1982.

-As well as a record-equalling seventh world title for O’Sullivan or a second for Trump, plus a £500,000 first prize, the world number one ranking will also be stake over four sessions which conclude on Monday evening.
+As well as a record-equalling seventh world title for O’Sullivan or a second for Trump, plus a £500,000 first prize, the world number one ranking will also be at stake over four sessions which conclude on Monday evening.

 Trump, who won the title in 2019, said: “It’s always been a dream of mine to play Ronnie in the final.
 There have been times I didn’t think it would happen, but now it’s here.